syllerim/mlops-llmops-lab/FastAPI-app/README.md

 # 🚀 FastAPI

-The objective of this exercise is to create a FastAPI application:
+This part focuses on deploying LLM-based inference endpoints using **FastAPI**.

-## 📸 Screenshots
+## 🗃️ Included

-The `Screenshots/` folder contains all the required evidence:
+The `Screenshots/` and `Screenshots_Deployment/`folder contains all the required evidence:

 1. 📄 Screenshot of the **FastAPI UI (/docs)** displaying at least 5 modules.
 2. 📥 Screenshot of **each module's response**.
 3. 🌐 Screenshot of **each module called via HTTPS** (curl).
 4. 🧾 All code used during the process.

-5. Deployment in GCP
+### ☁️ Deployment to GCP Cloud Run

+The script was successfully uploaded and deployed using Google Cloud Build and Cloud Run.
+All deployment steps are captured in screenshots.
+However, due to **memory limits** and **Cloud Shell timeouts**, I wasn’t able to run the app directly from the deployed URL.
+You can still verify the deployment steps in the screenshots.

 ## 📁 Project Structure
 ```bash